 The investment implications of a new space race are tremendous.
 Imagine buying Lockheed or Raytheon stock in 1955.
 Companies involved saw decades of spending as the U.S. threw every resource at the effort.
 Money was the least of its worries.

 We’ve recommended a few stocks related to this new space race in Strategic Investor.
-Our recommendation last month shot up 28% in four weeks.
+One of our recommendations shot up 28% in four weeks.
 The company makes an attractive acquisition target for a larger defense contractor.